-The market's gains were held in check by a slump in energy stocks and Hewlett-Packard 's 11 percent drop.
+The market's gains were held in check by a slump in energy stocks and Hewlett-Packard 's 13 percent plunge.
 In a meeting with analysts and investors, Meg Whitman, H-P's CEO, predicted weak earnings and sales for the foreseeable future.

 "The price action today seems boring, but the economic data is pretty strong," said Ryan Detrick, senior technical strategist at Schaeffer's Investment Research.

 The Institute for Supply Management said its index of service companies, which includes everything from financial firms to clothing stores, rose in September to the highest level since March.
 The index reached 55.1.
 Economists had estimated it would drop to 53.4.

 But concerns over an economic slowdown in Europe, China and the U.S. helped push the price of crude oil down $3.75 to $88.14 a barrel.
 Energy stocks fell sharply as a result.
 After H-P, Chevron had the worst loss in the Dow, giving up $1.82 to $116.14.

 "The U.S is looking better than a lot of places in the world," Detrick said.
 "The big question is: Are they going to pull us down with them?"

 In other trading, the Nasdaq composite index rose 15.19 points to 3,135.23.
 The yield on the benchmark 10-year U.S. Treasury note ended the trading day at 1.61 percent, the same as late Tuesday.

 Hewlett-Packard plunged after CEO Meg Whitman said a successful turnaround of the computer maker is a long way off.
 Profits will likely fall by more than 10 percent next year, she said.
 H-P's stock lost $2.22 to $14.91.